lv2/pugl/doc/mainpage.md

 The [Backend](@ref PuglBackend) controls drawing for a view.
-Pugl includes [Cairo](@ref cairo) and [OpenGL](@ref gl) backends, as well as a [stub](@ref stub) backend that creates a native window with no drawing context.
+Pugl includes [Cairo](@ref cairo) and [OpenGL](@ref gl) backends, as well as a [stub](@ref stub) backend that creates a native window with no portable drawing context.

 Once the view is configured,
 it can be [realized](@ref puglRealize) and [shown](@ref puglShowWindow).